 Have you ever experienced a frozen program or app on your Mac and could not be closed normally?
 That’s really nettlesome and annoying because it will not only influence your experience and work but most importantly, your Mac system operation.
 Any abnormal reaction of a program or app on your Mac will affect the whole system or the other related part.
-But don’t be so nervous and frustrated, there are many ways to force quit the program that has no response.
+But don’t be so nervous and frustrated, there are many ways on how to close a program on Mac that has no response.
 Here, we list some useful tips for you to close an unresponsive program on Mac.

 Anyway, you should first know that forcibly shutting down a frozen application is the same as killing the virus in the initial stage when you get sick.
 You leave no chance for it to develop.
 We need to see the great picture and find out the reasons why this situation would happen, and then what should we do to repair it and avoid it from happening again.
 In that way is your Mac being well protected.

 One likely reason for the unresponsive program on your Mac is that you don’t have enough storage-RAM.
 Many applications operate themselves by producing some temporary files or other folders.
 If your Mac doesn’t have sufficient memory or is fully stuck by a variety of applications, files, or folders, then when you either try to launch one or more programs at the same time or open multiple websites in a browser, the programs and websites are hard to respond.
 Or we should say, your Mac has insufficient memory for them to operate their containing files.
 That’s a similar reason for your Mac’s slow running.
 Thus, always optimize and clean up your Mac, releasing more space by deleting those unwanted apps or unnecessary files.
 Here recommends a powerful All-in-one tool-iMyMac PowerMyMac for you to regularly optimize and clean up your Mac.
 Just a few simple clicks to free up your Mac storage space, protect your privacy as well as speed up your MacBook or iMac.